Create the right ambience with the right lighting design.

-Make a horizontal cross of wood and hang lots of LEDs and lots of glass ornaments.
+Make a horizontal pattern of 2-by wood and hang lots of LEDs and lots of glass ornaments.

 Search on Amazon for "Chandelier".
 LED clear glass tubes and clear glass globes are particularly good.

 Getting clear acrylic is best as less danger if it falls...

 Also other colors (when sited together can create white light of the desired warmth).